 In the determination of carrying values and impairment charges, management looks at the higher of recoverable amount or fair value less costs to sell in the case of assets and at objective evidence of significant or prolonged decline of fair value on financial assets indicating impairment.
 These determinations and their individual assumptions require that management make a decision based on the best available information at each reporting period.

 Fair value of financial instruments

 The estimated fair value of financial assets and liabilities, by their very nature, are subject to measurement uncertainty.
-Specifically the fair value of the conversion option component of the convertible debenture and warrant liability have significant measurement uncertainty.
-See Notes 7 and 12.
+Specifically the warrant liability has significant measurement uncertainty.
+See Note 7.

 Share-based compensation